w11wo/w11wo.github.io/_posts/2021-07-31-huggingface-jax-community-week.md

 As for myself, I was honestly disappointed to see the Large model still suffering from the same issue of "not learning" as the evaluation loss looked somewhat flat at first.
 But talking to my teammate Steven, he suggested that we leave it as is this time and see how it will fare, since we're really out of time at this point.

 To my surprise, it finally learned!
 After about three/four epochs (~20 hours), the evaluation loss began to decrease!
-I can finally sleep without having anxiety of model training, for the least.
+I can finally sleep without having anxiety about model training, for the least.
 We quickly realized that with the epochs we set, it was impossible for it to zip to a very high accuracy as we wanted.
-But either way, it served as a lesson of learning-rate tuning and taught us that a scheduler's warmup steps is equally as important.
+But either way, it served as a lesson of learning-rate tuning and taught us that a scheduler's warmup steps are equally as important.

 ## 😮 Extension == Hope